salmanfarooq715/DecodeLabs_Task2/README.md

 ## Project Purpose

-The purpose of this project is to simplify student result calculation by providing an interactive Java GUI application that automatically calculates marks, percentage, and grades with a user-friendly interface.
+The purpose of this project is to simplify student result calculation by providing an interactive Java GUI application that automatically calculates marks, percentage, and grades with a user friendly interface.

 ## Author